Iron County MRA: Crystal Falls

 In 1866, claims were filed on property along the Paint River where Crystal Falls now stands.
 However, no attempt was made to establish a permanent settlement until 1880, when Dr. D. M. Bond and Donald C. MacKinnon of Iron River opened the Paint River Mine.
-Nearly simultaneously, S. D. Hollister, Sr. and George Runkel of nearby Florence, Wisconsin opened the Crystal Falls Mine.
-A sawmill was immediately opened, and other mines opened in the area, and by 1881, enough iron ore had been discovered that the Chicago and Northwestern Railroad decided to extend their line from Florence to Crystal Falls.
+Nearly simultaneously, S. D. Hollister Sr. and George Runkel of nearby Florence, Wisconsin opened the Crystal Falls Mine.
+A sawmill was immediately opened, and other mines opened in the area, and by 1881, enough iron ore had been discovered that the Chicago and North Western Railway decided to extend their line from Florence to Crystal Falls.

 The line was completed in 1882, and Crystal Falls grew tremendously, going from four commercial structures in 1882, to twenty-five by 1884.
 Schools were established in 1882, and Crystal Falls was incorporated as a village in 1889, the same year it became the county seat.
 By 1890 the population was 3,231, and there were 27 saloons in the village.
 In 1891, the village constructed its own hydroelectric plant.
 The village became a city in 1899, and continued to expand, with new streetlights, sewers, and government buildings constructed in the first part of the 20th century.
 The growth halted with the onset of the Great Depression and shutdown of the mining industry, only briefly reviving after World War II.

 There are seventeen structures and districts from Crystal Falls in this MRA.
 They are summarized below.
 One additional structure in Crystal Falls, the Iron County Courthouse, was placed on the NRHP separate from this MRA and is not included in the list below.